I want to let you in on a secret. No matter what you do for a living, you can bring more spirituality into your work.

 Remember, whether you feel angry, resentful or annoyed at another person, ultimately what you are doing is judging them.
 So clean it up!
 You can always take ownership of your judgment.

-People will respond to this in different ways, but their response isn’t what matters (and you can’t control it).
+People will respond to this in different ways, but their response isn’t what matters.
 What matters is your commitment to love.
 By acknowledging your part you take a profound spiritual act toward clearing the energy.
 When you clean up your energy and intentions, the energy of the situation can be healed.

-If you are ready to bring more spirituality into your work or launch a spiritually rooted business, join me for Spirit Junkie Masterclass Live!
-It’s happening June 1-3 in NYC.
+If you’re ready to bring more spirituality into your work or launch a spiritually rooted business, get on the waitlist for the Spirit Junkie Masterclass Digital Course!

-Spirit Junkie Masterclass helps you strengthen your spiritual practices and your business skills all in one immersive weekend.
-Whether you’re an entrepreneur, have a side gig or want to infuse your current job with more spirituality, Spirit Junkie Masterclass is for you.
+Whether you’re an entrepreneur, have a side gig or want to infuse your current job with more spirituality, this course is for you.